-Mr. Luis Deulofeu Fuguet received €30 thousand for membership of the Board of Directors of Sabadell Digital, S.A.U.
+Mr. Luis Deulofeu Fuguet collected €30 thousand as an ordinary member of the Board of Directors of Sabadell Digital S.A.U.

-Ms. Mireya Giné Torrens collected €30 thousand for membership of the Board of Directors of Sabadell Consumer Finance, S.A.
+Ms. Mireya Giné Torrens collected €30 thousand as an ordinary member of the Board of Directors of Sabadell Consumer Finance, S.A.

-The Board of Directors met 11 times in 2023.
+The Board of Directors met 15 times in 2024.